TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 To save space, the Entity-Attribute-Value triples are stored using two separate arrays.

 Property AVs ("objects_avs.json") stores pairs of attribute and value indexes.
-The pairs are stored in order, first by entity id, then by property display order for each entity.
+The pairs are stored in order, first by entity id, then in property display order for each entity.

 ```
 [1,1,9,2,10,3,8,4,13,5,14,6,15,7,16,8,17,9,18,7,19,10,20,11,21,6,22,12,23,13,24,14,26,18,2,18,26,24,2,24,26,27,2,27,26,30,2,30,26,34,2,34,26,37,2,37,2,56,68,56,2,63,68,63,